frabjouspolygon/Manual-Screen-Editor/docs/tutorial.md

 5. Left click on the canvas to make your neon sign.

+You can also use the Pen Size property in the left panel to change the radius of the pen.
-If you make a mistake while drawing, you can use Ctrl-Z to undo your last stroke.
+Remember, if you make a mistake while drawing, you can use Ctrl-Z to undo your last stroke.

 ![eg1_8](/docs/figures/eg2_3.png?raw=true)